 Yet I never really considered where all that content came from.
 I now know.

 It comes from writers who sweep the streets for details and facts which have to be current, accurate, and appropriate.
 I never gave much thought to the responsibility that a guidebook writer has.
 They travel, and document every part of it; their footsteps become the guide.
 Every meal, hotel, every street they walk down is noted and photographed – it’s no holiday.

 It’s not just the instructional material that is important, but the sense and impressions they give of a destination that dictates whether or not the traveler goes there.
-Many travelers would base their trips around locations due to a writer’s review of it.
+Many travelers base their trips around the places they read about in guidebooks.
 So gauging this is also an important part of the guidebook writer’s day.

-If travel writing is to narrate and evocate, you need to get a sense of a place and this obviously can’t come from a whirlwind tour.
+If travel writing is narrating, you need to get a sense of a place and this obviously can’t come from a whirlwind tour.

 Travel writers watch, observe and experience.
-They need to take their time, get below the surface, meet local people and have unique experiences.
+They need to take their time, get below the surface and meet local people.

 They need to have an angle to ensure their writing becomes more than just a travel diary.

 You need to be intrepid and adventurous – there is nothing exciting about a travel writer who won’t eat the local food or try local things.

-Respect – whilst being intrepid and adventurous you are a visitor to someone else’s home.
+Respect – whilst being intrepid and adventurous you are still a visitor to someone else’s home.
 Respect that, respect people’s culture and customs – conform while you are there.

 Have an open mind – it might not be what or how you would do it at home, but its how they do it there.
 Remember the place is not foreign, you are the foreigner.